achewink/vpon-sdk/zh-tw/android/android-banner.zh-tw.md

 ---
 layout:         "android"
-title:          "廣告形式 - 橫幅廣告 "
+title:          "Android - 橫幅廣告 "
-lead:           ""
+lead:           "Android - Banner"
 description:    "The description for this page in the meta data in header."
 keywords:       "Keywords for this page, in the meta data"
 permalink:       /zh-tw/android/banner/